Oh, hi there! I was just wondering if you can lend a few minutes of your time just for a few quick questions. I hope it’s okay!

 But how bad do you think the effects of global warming are?
 I’m going to let you in on some of the most evident after-effects of the climate crisis.

-All across the world, almost all countries are experiencing severe to abnormal weather that is conclusively one of the major effects of global warming.
+All across the world, almost all countries are experiencing severe to abnormal weather which is conclusively one of the major effects of global warming.

 Higher temperatures are worsening along with monstrous types of disasters wreaking havoc including tornados, hurricanes, floods, and drought which can greatly affect the natural resources that we use to make almost everything that we need daily.